- The Speech Center

 Wheaton in Mexico Program is located in Querétaro, México, a beautiful colonial city, UN World Heritage Site and bustling, modern metropolis.
 It is offered in the Spring semester.
 A Wheaton faculty member serves as the resident director, and students live with host families during the entire semester.
 In addition to an integrative course taught by the resident director, the program offers courses in Mexican history, Mexican art and Spanish language and literature courses taught by local Mexican faculty.
 The program is open to students from all majors.
 Some courses may meet general education and major requirements.
-Prerequisites: SPAN 201 Intermediate Spanish and GEL 231 Orientation to Study Abroad - Orientation for Wheaton in Mexico.
+Prerequisites: SPAN 201 Intermediate Spanish and GPS 231 - Orientation for Wheaton in Mexico.
 The orientation course is required and is offered in B Quad of the Fall semester.
 This program also fulfills the study abroad requirement for the Spanish major or minor.

 "Wheaton In" Summer Off Campus/Study Abroad Programs

 Other "Wheaton In" summer programs are also offered at regular intervals on an occasional basis.
 Here are some representative programs.
-GEL has the most updated information on all programs.
+GPS has the most updated information on all programs.
 All program offerings are based on sufficient student enrollment and safety of travel location.

 Arts in London

 Arts in London is a four-week culture program in London, England.
 The program offers a variety of opportunities for students to attend concerts, theater, opera, and ballet and visit museums and art galleries while living in London.
 Day long excursions to Canterbury and Cambridge provide the opportunity to experience "the arts" in different areas of Britain, while Celtic culture is explored during a long weekend in Wales.
 Arts in London is offered biannually.

 FPE Abroad | International Study Program